 Payday alternative loans

-If you’re a member of a federal credit union, you may be able to apply for a payday alternative loan, which typically comes with much lower fees and APRs than a traditional payday loan.
+You may be able to apply for a payday alternative loan, which typically comes with much lower fees and APRs than a traditional payday loan.
 There are two different types of PALs, and they have slightly different requirements and terms.

-You must be a member of the credit union offering the loan for at least a month in order to qualify.
-If you’re approved for a loan, the amount can range from $200 to $1,000.
+You must be a member of the credit union offering the loan in order to qualify.
+If you’re approved, loan amounts can go up to $2,000.